GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 ### [Windows Package Manager Preview](https://devblogs.microsoft.com/commandline/windows-package-manager-preview/)

 Windows now has a native package manager in Windows.
-You can winget install terminal, and then winget install powershell, and then winget install powertoys
+You can winget install terminal, and then winget install powershell, and then winget install powertoys.

 ### [The Windows Subsystem for Linux BUILD 2020 Summary](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-build-2020-summary/)